patlaj/experimental/prycrane/blogs/wayfinding/wayfindingblog-01.md

 <h3>4.
 Remove the menu button</h3>
 <p><span class="fas fa-circle mrgn-rght-md text-info" aria-hidden="true"></span> Available in the near future</p>
 <p>If you have updated your footer and home page, added sign in where required, and your analytics show that the menu button is used less than 1%, then you can retire the menu button.</p>
+<h3>5.
+Layered theme design</h3>
+<p><span class="fas fa-circle mrgn-rght-md" aria-hidden="true"></span> Still a ways off</p>

+<p>The Layered theme page template will replace the theme template.
+It is being developed and tested to help people move through different themes by providing easy access to top tasks.
+It will include a widget to help people navigate across themes and provide Alert capabilities.
+Also, the features section and social media links will be removed because analytics show that they are rarely used.</p>